 The insula was shown in several recent studies to have a crucial role in craving in several types of addictions including smoking 2-5.
 The treatment using Deep TMS can directly stimulate the insula as well as deeper PFC structures which are not directly affected with standard TMS.

 A recent study [Dinur-Klein et al., In Press] tested the efficacy of Deep TMS over the PFC and the insula bilaterally on smoking addiction in 115 subjects who smoke at least 20 cigarettes per day and failed previous treatment.
 Subjects were randomized into 6 groups forming 3 Deep TMS stimulation conditions (10 Hz frequency, 1 Hz and sham) with or without presentation of smoking cues prior to Deep TMS sessions.

 The best results were found in the high-frequency Deep TMS group that was exposed to smoking cues.
 In this group the response rate was 81%, the complete abstinence rate at the end of treatment was 44%, and the complete abstinence rate in a follow-up 6 months after the end of treatment was 33%.
 Urinary cotinine levels were also measured as an objective measure of cigarette consumption and showed significant reduction at the end of treatment in the 10 Hz + cue group, compared to baseline and to the other groups.
 These results correlated well with self-reported cigarette consumption.
 The results of this study suggest high-frequency Deep TMS of the PFC and insula in combination with presentation of smoking cue is an effective and durable treatment for smoking addiction.

-BrainsWay’s treatment is approved by the CE* for treating smoking addiction.
+BrainsWay’s treatment is CE-cleared for treating Smoking Addiction.

 You are viewing a page that is not intended for persons in the United States, and includes information about treatment applications that HAVE NOT BEEN CLEARED by the FDA for safety and efficacy.